appacademy/job-search-guide/getting-started.md

 Each week, you'll also want to find a partner to pairboard with, as well as do a practice session on [Pramp](https://www.pramp.com/).

-## Job Search Tracker

-We'll be using this [job search tracker](https://docs.google.com/spreadsheets/d/1cSYFS8h4DaWq98zMB8R2ou133WnxPE1_5vD3vUeomj0/edit#gid=0) to keep track of everything that we're doing.

-Here's an example of how a [filled-out tracker](https://docs.google.com/spreadsheets/d/1WYo1NbO5N9aZ1u3j7HwDmEUaM6OWixlo-ygH11ZY15g/edit#gid=78468369) might look like.

-This will be especially helpful for your coaches to get a comprehensive picture of how your job search is going, and to see which areas they can provide support in.

 ## Action Items

 * [ ] Download [Anki](https://apps.ankiweb.net/)
 * [ ] Set up your 5-subect notebook
-* [ ] Make a copy of your own [job search tracker](https://docs.google.com/spreadsheets/d/1cSYFS8h4DaWq98zMB8R2ou133WnxPE1_5vD3vUeomj0/edit#gid=0) into your own Google Drive
-* [ ] **Navigate to [Week 1](./weeks/01) to get started!**